mmiglioranza22/nestjs-auth-bootstrap/README.md

 - Tons of comments that explain how things work if you get lost
   <br>

+Least but most important, **the ability to modify any of the above to fit your specific needs**.
+That said, the template `**CORS**` configuration might not be the one you need **and it is up to you to configure it (just passing the options you want)**

 ## Why [JWT](https://youtu.be/P2CPd9ynFLg?si=mKVvy1h3_ERcrF6W)?

-Before any claim or objection is pointed out, know that, like most things in programming, **all authentication solutions have their own tradeoffs and usecases**.
+Before any claim or objection is pointed out, know that like most things in programming, **all authentication solutions have their own tradeoffs and usecases**.

 There are no silver bullets, just less worse solutions which can be improved significantly when their common pitfalls are addressed (which this template attempts to do).

-You will come across several resources and opinions that state that JWT is far too complicated for simple MVPs or POCs when deciding how to solve authentication.
+You will come across several resources and opinions that state that JWT is far too complicated for simple MVPs or POCs when deciding how to solve authentication, or that is not inteded at all for authentication.
 And partly those opinions are true because getting it right is not a trivial matter and JWT are not ideal for all usecases.
 Centralized authentication solutions (like sessions) can be far better for other projects that do not talk with other applications, have low to moderate traffic, require instant access revocation, or any other reason that makes JWT not suitable.

-Some sensible objections to JWT that were addressed in this template are:
+Some sensible objections to JWT that were addressed in this project are:

 1. _**JWT can't be revoked on logout**_:

-This is the reason why JWTs good practices encourage to make them short lived (minutes).
-And still, for a small time window those JWT will remain valid. **However**, this template ensures that once the user is logout out, subsequent requests to protected routes (POST, PATCH, DELETE) will result in `Unauthorized` `401` responses.
+This is the reason why JWT good practices encourage to make them short lived (minutes).
+And still, for a small time window those JWT will remain valid. **However**, this template ensures that once the user logouts, subsequent requests to protected routes (POST, PATCH, DELETE) will result in `Unauthorized` `401` responses.

 The same thing is done should the user be revoked access while still being logged.
-This is achieved by keeping track of logged users in a cache store (like a session storage) and making all sensible routes `@Protected`.
-Read-only routes (GET) will still be accessible for the short lifetime of the access token (which you could just solve by changing `@Private` routes to `@Protected`)
+This is achieved by keeping track of currently logged users in a cache store (like a session storage used for refresh tokens) and making all sensible routes `@Protected`.
+Read-only routes (GET) will still be accessible for the short lifetime of the access token (which you could just solve by changing `@Private` routes to `@Protected`).

+Token rotation on login, logout, token revalidation, user deletion or specific user access revocation ensures all protected routes are inaccessible **immediately** and private routes only accesible for the remaining lifespan of the access token.

 2. _**JWT are not safe as they can be read by anyone**_: